sv-data-projects/market-bulletin-graphics/readme.md

 Some visualisations contain more illustrative graphic layers.
 These are SVG-based graphics and illustrations whose code is copied into HTML code (note: SVG is web-native HTML).
 This SVG code can be directly edited but for the most part, these illustration were created in a vector graphics editor, cleanup up in the [SVG OMG](https://jakearchibald.github.io/svgomg/) tool, and imported into the HTML code.
 Further (data vis) SVG is added over the top using JavaScript and [D3.js](https://d3js.org/)

+## A note on SVG (and general) accessibility
+Best efforts have been made to make data visualisations accessible - particularly for screen readers and keyboard-only users.
+On the positive side, SVG text elements are natively accessible through the DOM, and both `Title` and `Description` tags have been programmatically added as children to main SVG elements, as well appropriate reference attributes and [WCAG ARIA roles](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles).
+However providing optimised accessed to data encoded in visual forms (e.g. charts) - through listed elements for screen readers - and for hovered tooltips, is limited (although as mentioned, visible key text elements can be reached).
+More effort could be done here (and to improve accessibility in general).
+The rationale for not going further (at this time) is simply a lack of time, and the expectation that some design implications would take an unreasonable amount of time to resolve.

+For visual contrast accessibility, again best efforts have been made to reach the AA minium for text.
+Exceptions have been made in more illustrative graphics where (again), re-design efforts would take an unreasonable amount of time to resolve.
+See also, the [design proposal for extending and standardising the colour palette used for waste materials](https://docs.google.com/spreadsheets/u/1/d/1fLZHGZMFQR2Uky6g_XLiJ2T1a5aK5S29b-5Gr7N_9nY/edit#gid=918506449).

 &nbsp;
 ***
 &nbsp;